brendandagys/Text-Editor/README.md

     Make:

         make run
-    Using the binary:
+    Or, using the binary:

-        `./binary-name`
+        ./binary-name

 2. **Opening an existing file**

     Make:

         make runf
-    Using the binary:
+    Or, using the binary:

-        `./binary-name filename`
+        ./binary-name filename